rblades/dhworkbook_master/docs/module-5/Exercises.md

 **Caveat Utilitor** I don't know how long anything made with ManyLines will live on their website.
 But, knowing what you know about wget and other tools, do you see how you could archive a copy on your own machine?
 ManyLines is available on [Github](https://github.com/medialab/manylines) so you can certainly use it locally.

-## Leaflet
+### Leaflet

 Maps can be created through a variety of services ([tilemill](https://www.mapbox.com/tilemill/), [cartodb](https://cartodb.com/), [mapbox](http://mapbox.com), for instance).
 These can then be embedded in your webpages or documents.
 Often, that's enough.
 But sometimes, you'd like to take control, and keep all the data, all the map, under your own name, in your own webspace.
 Visit the gentle introduction to using [leaflet.js in our supporting materials](../supporting materials/leaflet.txt.md) to make, style, and serve your maps.
 [Visit a template on my Github repository](https://github.com/shawngraham/daea) for mapping with leaflet, drawing all of your point data and ancillary information from a csv file.

 Oh, and Leaflet has [a list of background maps you can use](http://leaflet-extras.github.io/leaflet-providers/preview/index.html).

-## Designing Maps with Processing and Illustrator
+### Designing Maps with Processing and Illustrator

-Nicolas Felton is a renowned designer; this 90 minute workshop is worth watching and working through.
-[Skillshare](http://www.skillshare.com/classes/design/Data-Visualization-Designing-Maps-with-Processing-and-Illustrator/1063775924)
+Nicolas Felton is a renowned designer.
+Watch [his 90 minute workshop on Skillshare](http://www.skillshare.com/classes/design/Data-Visualization-Designing-Maps-with-Processing-and-Illustrator/1063775924).

-Caveat: I do not use processing or illustrator, but processing is free and Inkscape can do many of the things that Illustrator does.
+Caveat: I do not use Processing or Illustrator, but Processing is free and Inkscape can do many of the things that Illustrator does.